hujgup/Undertale-CSS/README.md

 <h1>Undertale CSS Collection</h1>

+<p>This stylesheet, and its accompanying font files, will allow you to make your webpages look thematically related to Undertale, through the use of fonts and colour schemes.
+View the demo file in a browser for an example.</p>
+<h2>Instructions for Use</h2>
-<p>Paste this anywhere, then in your HTML include the following line somewhere in the &lt;head&gt; section:<br />
+<p>Somewhere in your HTML's &lt;head&gt; tag, include a reference to the stylesheet like to:<br />
 &lt;link rel="stylesheet" href="path/to/undertale.css" /&gt;<br />
-Add type="text/css" if you're not using HTML5.</p>
+If you are not using HTML5, the additional attribute type="text/css" may be required.</p>